moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Use the "Find Games" button to load [Boilr](https://github.com/PhilipK/BoilR) this will open Boilr for you to set your settings so you can find your games easier.

 "NSLGameScanner.service" is also live when you use this script and continues after the script is closed and even works after your Steam Deck has restarted.
 This works in the background as a service file to automatically add your games to your library on every Steam restart.
-Currently only does Epic Games Launcher and Ubisoft Connect games.
+Currently only adds Epic Games Launcher and Ubisoft Connect games.

 <h1 align="center">
 How to Install 🔧